Alexander Blackburn Bradford: Political career

-After the Florida war, Bradford returned to Tennessee where he was elected to a term in the Tennessee State Senate in 1837.
-In 1839, he moved to Holly Springs, Mississippi where he set up a law practice and was the owner of the Holly Springs & State Line Railroad Company.
-He was elected to the legislature, representing Marshall County, Mississippi in 1841 and again in 1852.
-In 1847, he was defeated as the Whig Party candidate for governor of Mississippi.
+After the Florida war, Bradford returned to Tennessee, where he was elected to a term in the Tennessee State Senate in 1837.
+In 1839, he moved to Holly Springs, Mississippi, where he set up a law practice and was the owner of the Holly Springs & State Line Railroad Company.
+He was elected to the legislature, representing Marshall County, Mississippi, in 1841 and again in 1852.
+In the 1847 gubernatorial election, he was defeated as the Whig Party candidate for governor of Mississippi.
 In 1852, he lost a bid for the United States House of Representatives.

 When the United States declared war against Mexico in 1846, Bradford heeded the call to arms and volunteered for the Mississippi militia.
 On June 18, 1846, an election was held to determine who would be the commanding officer.
 Bradford received 350 votes.
 Jefferson Davis was next with 300 votes.
 Bradford refused the election stating "no man should take command of this regiment without that full confidence."
 A second ballot was held and Davis was elected by a plurality of some 147 votes out of more than 900 ballots.
 Bradford was appointed major and served as third in command.

 During the Mexican War, Bradford was conspicuous for bravery.
 Following the Battle of Monterrey, Bradford recalled, "I was in all of the fight, saw everything and was exposed fifteen hours to cannon balls, grape canister and musketry, grazed seven times but escaped unhurt."
 At the Battle of Buena Vista, both Col. McClung and Jefferson Davis had been wounded, which added to their glory and publicity.
 This was more than the fiery little Bradford could stand and he rushed up and down the lines, waving his arms in the air and exclaiming, "My God!
 Can't one bullet hit me?"

 At Buena Vista, Bradford was appalled when he thought the Mississippi Regiment was retreating.
 Not having heard Davis' order to retire, Bradford was reported to have called out in a most excited manner, "Shoot me! … Ah, kill me!
 The Mississippi Regiment has run and I'll be damned if I want to live another minute!"
 Davis' order was transmitted to Bradford and shortly thereafter the Mississippi Regiment reformed and started an advance that carried the day.

 Jefferson Davis was highly appreciative of Bradford's military expertise.
 After Buena Vista, Davis reported: "To Major Bradford I offer my thanks for the prompt and credible manner in which he executed all the orders I gave him, and especially refer to the delicate duty assigned him of restoring order among the files of another regiment when rendered unsteady by the fire of the enemy's artillery."